danielrothschild/danielrothschild.github.io/_pages/40_bayesian.md

 ---

 <span class ="smaller">
 Sponsored by the UK Arts and Humanities Research Council Grants AH/N001877/1 and AH/M009602/1.
-Image © University of Edinburgh.
 </span>